 Join us in learning about alcohol and the impact it has on ourselves, our campus and our society by attending any of the events throughout the week.
-You can also engage online by searching #alcoholawarenessweek2013 on any social media site that utilizes hashtags.
-Feel free to ask questions of us through this hashtag as well.
+The events throughout the week focus on educating our community about the warning signs of overdose, of addiction and of suicide in order to provide support and resources for those who suffer.

 During this time, the participant can not speak or communicate in any way including via text, Facebook or any other social media and at any time including in class, at lunch or hanging with friends.
-This silence is to represent what it would be like if that person was lost due to an alcohol-related tragedy such as a DUI accident, overdose or addiction.
-Please respect the silence of everyone wearing a black Black Out Day shirt today.
+This silence is to represent what it would be like if that person was lost due to an alcohol-related tragedy and no longer able to participate as an active member in our community.

 **If you are struggling with an addiction or are looking for support for yourself or a friend, please reach out to Wellness, Alcohol and Drug Education (WADE) at email@example.com or stop into Campion 212.
 You can also contact the Peer Educators for more resources at firstname.lastname@example.org.
 There is help.
 There is hope.
 You are not alone.**